-From the airport, you can taxi a taxi direct to Kuala Besut for the ferry (about one and half hours) or take a taxi to the bus terminal in Kuala Terengganu and take a bus from there (about three hours in total).
+From the Kuala Terengganu airport, you’ll need to then take a taxi to Kuala Besut for the ferry (about one and half hours), or you can take a taxi to the bus terminal in Kuala Terengganu and from there take a bus (about three hours in total).

 To get between Kuala Terengganu and Kuala Besut, take any bus heading north and get off at Jerteh.
 You can see timetables and book tickets here.

-This is still 17 kilometres from Kuala Besut.
-From here, you can take a taxi or a local bus the rest of the way to the jetty to Pulau Perhentian.
+Jerteh is still 17 kilometres from Kuala Besut and from here, you’ll still need to take a taxi or a local bus the rest of the way to the jetty to Pulau Perhentian.

 Buses To Kuala Besut

-If you are travelling overland, you can look for buses direct to Kuala Besut here.
+If you are travelling overland from KL to Pulau Perhentian, you can look for buses direct to Kuala Besut here.

 Ferry To Perhentian Islands